Impressions of Theophrastus Such: Critical reception

 At the time of Impressions of Theophrastus Suchs publication, the audience of George Eliot had not been expecting another work from her pen until she had finished her late husband's (George Henry Lewes) literary project.
 Though many reviews expressed their initial excitement for the book, they also expressed their disappointment.
 The Sheffield Daily Telegraph compared the work to "those numerous preliminary sketches which a painter makes in the course of elaborating a great picture."
 The Chicago Daily Tribune likewise saw Impressions of Theophrastus Such as the possible groundwork for another of George Eliot's novels, never to be fully realized.
 This reviewer notes the similarities between the essays in Impressions of Theophrastus Such with excerpts scattered throughout George Eliot's works.
 Many of the reviews acknowledge the writing within Impressions of Theophrastus Such to be clever but its long-windedness and inability to evoke an emotional response renders little enjoyment for the readers.
 The London Echo, The Standard, and The Pall Mall Gazette comment upon the last chapter of Impressions of Theophrastus Such (Ch.
 XVIII "The Modern Hep!
 Hep!
 Hep!), discussing George Eliot's novel Daniel Deronda and how the author presents Jews within her works."Theophrastus Such."
 Standard, 17 June 1879, p.
 2. The Pall Mall Gazette believed this chapter to be the only section harkening back to the skill and style displayed in George Eliot's celebrated works.
-The Standard believed Theophrastus Such showed brilliance in its satirical and humorous hints but lacked depth, giving off an ephemeral air and distancing readers from the book's characters.Current scholarshipImpressions of Theophrastus Such is not one of George Eliot's most studied works, many researchers focus on her novels, but there have been a few essays discussing the significance and symbolism contained within the series of literary essays.
+The Standard believed Theophrastus Such showed brilliance in its satirical and humorous hints but lacked depth, giving off an ephemeral air and distancing readers from the book's characters.Current scholarshipImpressions of Theophrastus Such is not one of George Eliot's most studied works, as many researchers focus on her novels, but there have been a few essays discussing the significance and symbolism contained within the series of literary essays.